moneybutton/yours-channels/docs/yours-lightning.md

 ## Transactions

-Alice (A) and Bob (B) exchange the following transactions.
+For each transaction, Alice (A) and Bob (B) both generate a fresh htcl secret and a fresh revocation secret.
+They construct the following two transactions:

 ![alt text](./img/2-way-rhtlc.png "2-way-rhtlc.png")

 Each commitment transaction maintains two HTLCs, one for each direction.
 Note that each party can revoke their own HTLC but not the other party's.

+## Data structures

+Either party in the channel stores the following data:
+* the source address used to fund the funding transaction
+* the multisig address "between" the funding and commitment tx
+* the destination address that the commitment transactions spend to
+* the funding transaction
+* a list of commitment transaction objects
+* a reference to the other agent public information (including her list of previous commitment transaction objects)

+A commitment transaction object contains the following

+* a commitment transaction
+* a htlc secret
+* a revocation secret

 ## Protocols

+We now describe the protocol that the parties use to construct the transactions shown above.

-### Funding the channel
+### Opening the channel

-As there are inherent malleability problems if two parties fund a payment channel, we describe the version where only Alice funds the channel.
+As there are inherent malleability problems if two parties fund a payment channel.
+To avoid this problem we use a version where only Alice funds the channel.

-**1. Alice and Bob exchange public keys and create a multisig address.** Alice sends two public key to Bob - one to build a multisig address and one at which she wishes to receive payments at.
-Symmetrically, Bob sends two corresponding public keys to Alice.
-Both create the same multisig address from the keys.
+**0. Local initialization.** Both agents initialize their local addresses (source, destination) and their initial htlc and revocation secret (asyncInitialize() in agent.js).

+**1. Alice and Bob exchange their public projections.** This allows them to build a shared multisig address.

-**2. Alice builds a funding transaction.** Alice creates a transaction that spends to the shared multisig address, but does not broadcast it yet.
+**2. Alice builds a funding transaction.** The party that funds the channel (Alice) creates the funding transaction that spends to the shared multisig address.
+She does not broadcast it yet.
 She then sends the funding amount and funding transaction hash to Bob.

 **3. Bob builds and signs a refund transaction, sends it to Alice.** Alice and